-Navigate to Customer Locations: Directions, ETA & Auto Check-Out
+Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Mobile services live or die by punctual arrivals and clear communication.
-The OctopusPro Fieldworker App equips technicians, cleaners, caregivers, tradespeople, and delivery crews with built-in navigation, ETA alerts, and smart job-matching rules—so every visit starts on time, at the right address, and with a happy customer waiting.
+The OctopusPro Fieldworker App gives your team built-in navigation, customer ETA updates, support for multi-stop pickup/drop-off bookings, and optional geofence automation—so every visit starts on time, at the right address, with accurate timesheets for payroll, compliance, and customer reporting.

-Applies to: jobs at the customer’s location.
-(Online meetings or fixed-site bookings typically skip the map workflow.)
+Applies to: jobs delivered at the customer’s location (including multi-address / multi-stop bookings).
+Remote or virtual bookings typically don’t use the map workflow.

 Table of contents